Hidden jerk in universal creep and aftershocks

-where $\tau$ is the characteristic retardation time constant of the material and $t$ is the time.
-The Andrade exponent, $\alpha$, though earlier thought to be around $1/3$ for soft metals, lies between $0$ and $1$, for most heterogeneous materials including amorphous solids \cite{Nicolas2018} and biological materials \cite{Leocmach2014,Kobayashi2017,Bonfanti2020}.
-Therefore, the Andrade law is regarded as the universal law of creep \cite{Nicolas2018}.
-The power-law creep describes the first of the three stages of creep progression in materials in which the strain rate decreases with time.
-In the second stage, the strain rate achieves almost a steady rate due to the balance between strain hardening and recovery mechanics.
-Finally in the third stage, the strain rate accelerates and the material fails due to the evolution of voids and micro-cracks.
-Since the rupture time is proportional to the duration of the primary creep \cite{Nechad2005}, it becomes imperative to reveal the mechanism responsible for the Andrade law.
-The first few attempts were motivated from nonlinear models, for example, Schapery's nonlinear stress-strain constitutive equation \cite{Gamby1987}, but it is plagued by four unknown material parameters with questionable reproducibility.
-Another nonlinear model uses a linear spring in parallel with a nonlinear Eyring dashpot to numerically predict the special case, $\alpha=1$ \cite{Nechad2005}.
-The mathematical complexities that arise due to the nonlinearity have not proved to be beneficial.
-Lately, fiber bundle models \cite{Roy2018,Castellanos2019} were examined in the stochastic framework ignoring the basic fact that the \textit{plasticlike} primary deformation is a deterministic process.
-Although a computationally intensive approach could probably succeed in simulating the power-law creep in the framework of nonlocal elasticity \cite{Jagla2014,Pandey2016}, an interpretation of the parameters is not guaranteed.
-To summarize, the exact mechanism responsible for the Andrade law has remained out of sight \cite{Dysthe2002,Nicolas2018,Miguel2002}.
-This mirrors from the curve-fits that are used to extract the values of, $\tau$ and $\alpha$, from the experimental data \cite{Sassinek2014}.
+$\varepsilon_{0}$ is the stress-dependent initial strain at a time, $t=0$, and $\tau$ is the characteristic retardation time constant of the material.
+The exponent, $\alpha$, is around $1/3$ for soft metals \cite{Miguel2002}, and it lies between zero and one for most heterogeneous materials, including amorphous solids \cite{Nicolas2018} and biological materials \cite{Leocmach2014,Kobayashi2017,Bonfanti2020}.
+Since the rupture time is proportional to the duration of the primary creep \cite{Nechad2005}, it becomes imperative to investigate the mechanism underlying the Andrade law.
+The first few attempts to understand the creep law were motivated by nonlinear models, for example, Schapery's stress-strain constitutive equation, but it is plagued by four unknown material parameters with questionable reproducibility \cite{Gamby1987}.
+Another model used a parallel combination of a spring and a nonlinear Eyring dashpot to numerically predict the particular case, $\alpha=1$ \cite{Nechad2005}.
+The mathematical complexities that arise due to the nonlinearity have not proved beneficial.
+Lately, fiber bundle models \cite{Roy2018,Castellanos2019} have been examined in the stochastic framework, ignoring that \textit{plasticlike} primary deformation is deterministic.
+Since a direct relation between a material's properties and the parameters $\tau$, and $\alpha$, is not yet established, their values are extracted from the curve fit of experimental data with the theoretically predicted curves from Eq.~$\left(\ref{eq:Andrade_law}\right)$ \cite{Sassinek2014}.
+A computationally intensive approach could probably simulate the power-law creep in the framework of nonlocal elasticity \cite{Jagla2014,Pandey2016}, but an interpretation of the parameters is not guaranteed.

-The discrete counterpart of the Andrade law is the Omori law \cite{Omori1894}, it expresses the rate of occurrence, $R$, of earthquake aftershocks as a function of time since the main shock.
-Later, the law was generalized as Omori-Utsu (OU) aftershock law \cite{Utsu1961,Hergarten2002}:
+The discrete counterpart of the Andrade law is the Omori law, and it expresses the rate of occurrence, $R$, of earthquake aftershocks as a function of time since the main shock \cite{Omori1894}.
+Later, the law was generalized as the Omori-Utsu (OU) aftershock law \cite{Utsu1961,Hergarten2002}: